juferafo/UDE-redshift/README.md

 #### Data Warehouse area

 The DW area is the final location of the input data.
 In there, the song and log data will be organized in a [normalized form](https://en.wikipedia.org/wiki/Database_normalization) with the shape of a [star-schema](https://www.guru99.com/star-snowflake-data-warehousing.html).
 A database designed with a star-shaped schema is built around the so-called fact-table that in our case contains information of the songs played.
 Around the fact table we will find the dimension tables that are used to store descriptive material like, for example, for example, artist or user data.

-Below you can find the schema of each table included in the DW area and the star-schema diagram.
+Below you can find below the schema of each table present in the DW area.

 ##### `songplays` fact table